ahmdnzm/ahmdnzm.github.io/_posts/2024-07-03-upgrade-ubuntu-24.04.md

 ## Final Steps

-Once the upgrade is complete, it's a good idea to restart your system to ensure all changes take effect:
+Once the upgrade is complete, it's a good idea to restart the system to ensure all changes take effect:

 ```bash
 sudo reboot